 Undervisnings- og læringsformer

 Lectures, seminars, homework assignments, group work and field excursions.

 Field excursions cover different aspects of hydrology and runoff management, such as hydrological monitoring stations, hydropower infrastructure, flood protection infrastructure, and/or municipal water networks.

-Participation in seminars and field excursions.
-Approval of homework assignments.
+- Participation in 2-4 field excursions.